matrix-org/matrix-spec-proposals/proposals/3672-ephemeral-location-streaming.md

 `rooms/{roomId}/ephemeral/{eventType}/{txnId}` endpoint where `eventType` equals `m.beacon` with the same location payload as defined in [MSC3489](https://github.com/matrix-org/matrix-doc/pull/3489).

-An full example of a `m.beacon` EDU:
+An full example of a `m.beacon` EDU as received by a client:

 ```json5
 {